LogLevel

 {path to directory}

-Path to the directory with the files used by the management web interface if it is installed (similar to the htdocs directory of an Apache HTTP Server).
+Path to a directory with the files used by the management web interface (similar to the htdocs directory of Apache HTTP Server).

 AccessLogPath